 An expert within the technical area of the field and HCPC registered you will focus on the strategic direction of the technical side of the laboratory, ensuring the method testing’s used evolve at pace and are at the forefront of the genetics field.
 You will support the head of lab and senior clinical scientists.

 As a HCPC registered technologist, you will have responsible for the management, supervision and training of technical and analytical support staff across the Technical Section, specifically the production of suitable rotation plans and training documentation.
-You will also be responsible for ultimately responsible for the completion of audits and incident reports, and maintenance of quality records for the section.
+You will also be responsible for the completion of audits and incident reports, and maintenance of quality records for the section.

 You will undertake complex technical duties required to support scientific teams in the provision of an effective and high quality Genetics Laboratory Service to patients, and to act as technical lead for the genetics service, with responsibilities for management of technical workload.